syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 This feature allows the diagram objects to snap to the nearest intersection of gridlines while being dragged or resized.
 This feature enables easier alignment during layout or design.

-Snapping to gridlines can be enabled/disabled with the `SnapConstraints`.
+Snapping to gridlines can be enabled/disabled with the [SnapConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SnapConstraints.html).
 The following code example illustrates how to enable/disable the snapping to gridlines.

 ```cshtml
 @using Syncfusion.Blazor.Diagram